ministryofjustice/hpcds-screens/README.md

 HPCDS screens
 ================

-Browse screenshots of HPCDS Services, organised by user scenario.
+Browse screenshots of HPCDS prototypes and scenarios.

 [http://ministryofjustice.github.io/hpcds-screens/](http://ministryofjustice.github.io/hpcds-screens/index.html)

-You can view user journeys for each service as an overview, or select a screen for more detail and then step through them in order.
+You can view prototypes as an overview, or select a screen for more detail and then step through them in order.

 ## Running the app locally